schuberte2026/Quiz/README.md

 This program was created with the JavaFX framework.
 I'm not familiar with working with APIs as of right now, so I made the program take in a text file and loaded the application based on the contents of that file.
-I have done numerous tests to ensure that the application should handle files with the incorrect format.
+I have done numerous tests to ensure that the application should handle files with both correct and incorrect formats.
 Though, for best results, this program was created to work with the following format.

 Question: <question>